shimonpi/AppliedCFD_Tutorials/Tutorial_3/README.md

 \mu_t = \frac{k}{\omega}
 ```

-This relationship helps in closing the equations and calculating the Reynolds stresses, thus allowing for the effective simulation of turbulent flows using the k-$`\omega`$ model.
+This relationship helps in closing the equations and calculating the Reynolds stresses, thus allowing for the effective simulation of turbulent flows using the $`k-\omega`$ model.

 For additional information, please refer to this [video lecture on the k-\(\omega\) model](https://youtu.be/26QaCK6wDp8?si=CpQEBDBLRVPASvdU).

 ### Shear Stress Transport (SST) Model

-The k-$`\omega`$ SST model is a hybrid model that combines the strengths of both the k-$`\epsilon`$ and k-$`\omega`$ models.
-It uses the k-$`\omega`$ formulation in the near-wall region, where it provides accurate boundary layer predictions, and transitions to the k-$`\epsilon`$ formulation in the free stream, where it avoids sensitivity issues.
+The $`k-\omega`$ $'SST'$ model is a hybrid model that combines the strengths of both the $`k-\epsilon`$ and $`k-\omega`$ models.
+It uses the $`k-\omega`$ formulation in the near-wall region, where it provides accurate boundary layer predictions, and transitions to the $`k-\epsilon`$ formulation in the free stream, where it avoids sensitivity issues.
 The SST model improves accuracy in predicting flow separation and handling complex boundary layers, making it a popular choice for a wide range of engineering applications.

-For more details, you can watch this [video on the k-$`\omega`$ $`SST`$ model](https://youtu.be/myv-ityFnS4?si=s4CX4Ng4dvpJDfyS).
+For more details, you can watch this [video on the $`k-\omega`$ $`SST`$ model](https://youtu.be/myv-ityFnS4?si=s4CX4Ng4dvpJDfyS).

 ## Law-of-the-Wall